gfakouri/Coder-Portfolio/README.md

 ## OUTCOMES

 * The goal of this exercise was to gain an understanding of the creative and technical elements required to build a website.
+I believe i have gained valuable experience of the process required.
+A key element is that my technical skills don't necessarily match my creative side and therefore compromises had to be made with the end result.
+I envision that this will become less of a problem as i gain more experience and knowledge.
+* The effective use of third party tools was a very positive experience and will allow greatly enhanced solutions in the future.
+It must be noted that it was not always effective such as with hosting data on Firebase for download.
+However i see this as a challenge to be overcome irrespective of the impact on this project.
+* I found it necessary to utilise some Javascript to achieve certain effects.
+This has increased my understanding of the language and i was pleased to note patterns and structures that are present in other languages.
+* Using git and github over the project has ensured that i have maintained a record of the portfolio, but has also improved my ability to use this system of version control.
+* Overall the project has been a very positive experience and has consolidated the subjects studied so far.

 ## Author